tomazc/iCount/README.md

 the laboratory of [Jernej Ule](http://ulelab.info).

 The development started in late 2008 when Tomaž Curk and Gregor Rot wrote a first prototype of iCount.
-In mid-2016, [Jure Zmrzlikar](https://github.com/JureZmrzlikar) from [Genialis](http://www.genialis.com) helped refactoring and improving the code, which is now available here.
+A lot has happend since then.
 For details and full acknowledgments, see the [how to cite](http://icount.readthedocs.io/en/latest/cite.html) section in the documentation.